juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Entry/Risk
 	* Divide the position size into parts, and add as it get's closer to the resistance.
 		* Ensure the range to resistance is tight, otherwise the risk would be too big
-	* Better percentage in t
+	* Better percentage in the afternoon as day traders don't like holding overnight
 	* Target profit is half the size of the spike
 	* If the stock shows strength around the resistance, it's very bearish as it can cause a short squeeze

+## Bounce Short

 ## Bounce Short